Will Benson Preview, Player Props: Reds vs. Giants

 Will Benson At The Plate

-- Benson has 11 doubles, six triples, eight home runs and 34 walks while batting .272.
+- Benson is hitting .271 with 11 doubles, six triples, eight home runs and 34 walks.

-- Benson has driven home a run in 14 games this season (17.9%), including more than one RBI in 9.0% of his games and producing three or more of his team's runs on two occasions..
+- Benson has an RBI in 14 of 79 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 41.0% of his games this season, with two or more runs scored in 7.7%.
+- He has scored in 40.5% of his games this year, with two or more runs scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.